 The organisation was established as a charitable company limited by guarantee and incorporated on 25th September 2002 under a memorandum and articles of association that established the objects and powers of the charitable company and it governance.
 However, during 2016 the Mavisbank Trust undertook a major review of its operational structure and governance to reflect changes since its formation and to ensure that it continues to be fit for purpose and adheres to current good practice.
 As a consequence, the Trust's governing documents were revised and the changes made were approved by Companies House and OSCR in December 2016.

-Previously, the Edinburgh & Lothians Greenspace Trust (ELGT) was the sole member of the company but now, under its new articles of association, the Mavisbank Trust is an independent organisation with members of the company also being directors of the company.
-ELGT and Midlothian Council are no longer able to appoint directors as organisational representatives although individuals from those organisations can be appointed by the board in a personal capacity.
-The Trust recruited three new trustees in 2018-19 to support it's evolving role within the project partnership.
+Previously, the Edinburgh & Lothians Greenspace Trust (ELGT) was the sole member of the company but under its revised articles of association, the Mavisbank Trust became an independent organisation with members of the company also being directors of the company.